Link copied to your clipboard

 Home equity investment

-With a home equity investment (HEI), you can get money now in exchange for a percentage of your property’s future value.
+Another way to leverage the equity in your home is with a home equity investment (HEI).
+HEIs provide cash upfront in exchange for a percentage of your property’s future appreciation.
 Unlike a traditional loan, you won’t have to make monthly payments.
-Instead, you can repay your investment partner at any point during the agreement term (usually 30 years).
+Instead, you can repay your investment anytime during a flexible 30-year term, when you sell, refinance, or use another source of funds.

-Plus, unlike other home equity products, HEIs generally don’t have strict eligibility requirements.
+Plus, unlike other home equity products, HEIs generally don’t have strict eligibility requirements—no income requirements and no perfect credit needed.
 That means you may still be able to get the cash you need even if you have blemished credit.
 An HEI could be your best bet if you are looking for flexibility or don’t want to keep track of a monthly payment.

 Final thoughts